 County and District Level

 All COEs and districts should celebrate and recognize outstanding teachers.
 Some districts establish their own processes and applications for selecting exemplary teachers who then advance to the county recognition program.
-Interested applicants should contact their district and COE to learn about local and county recognition programs.
+Interested candidates should contact their district and COE to learn about local and county recognition programs.
 COEs will also have information about the way they nominate teachers for the CA TOY Program.
-All applicants, including those from private schools and those being sponsored by professional organizations, must submit their applications through their COE.
-The COE then advances their county's selected applicants to the CDE in order to compete at the state level.
+All candidates, including those from private schools and those being sponsored by professional organizations, must submit their applications through their COE.
+The COE then advances their county's selected candidates to the CDE in order to compete at the state level.

 Additional information about participation for COEs and districts in support of the CA TOY Program can be found on the CDE California TOY County and District Participation web page.